Ice Age (franchise): Ice Age: Collision Course (2016)

+Ice Age: Boiling Point (2027)

+On the possibility of a sequel, co-director Galen T. Chu stated in June 2016 that there were some ideas for the sixth installment.
+In July 2016, Bustle noted that the chances of a sixth entry were relatively high but would depend on the box office performance of the fifth film.

+In February 2022, Forte discussed the possibility of a sequel while promoting The Ice Age Adventures of Buck Wild, saying, "I think it's a little premature.
+We hope that people will respond to this, and that will promote us to be able to do another movie.
+If the audiences want it, we've got plenty of ideas.
+There's no end to ideas and adventures and characters, so we're ready if they're ready."

+In September 2024, while making a guest appearance on the Wait Wait…Don't Tell Me! podcast, Leguizamo stated "We’re about to do Ice Age 6!", though he did not expand on the comment.
+On November 8, the film was confirmed to release in 2026 with Ray Romano, John Leguizamo, Queen Latifah, Denis Leary, and Simon Pegg returning.
+The following week, on November 15, the film was given the release date of December 18, 2026, taking over the slot of an untitled Star Wars film.

 Spin-off film

 The Ice Age Adventures of Buck Wild (2022)

 On the possibility of a potential sixth film in the franchise, in June 2016, Galen T. Chu, co-director of the film, stated that there were some ideas for the next installment.
 In August 2018, CEO of 20th Century Fox Stacey Snider announced that a television series based on Ice Age and centered around the character Buck is in development.
-On October 25, 2019, after the acquisition of 21st Century Fox by Disney, the project was confirmed to be still in development for Disney+.
+In October 2019, after the acquisition of 21st Century Fox by Disney, the project was confirmed to be still in development for Disney+.
 In December 2020, the project was confirmed to have been redeveloped as a film and to be titled Ice Age: Adventures of Buck Wild, centering around Buck going on an adventure in the Dinosaur World with Crash and Eddie.

-The film released on January 28, 2022 and features Simon Pegg reprising his role as the title character.
+The film released on January 28, 2022, and features Simon Pegg reprising his role as the title character.
 All of the other main characters are voiced by different actors.
 Batu Sener composed the film's score.
 Unlike the previous Ice Age films released by 20th Century Fox and produced by 20th Century Fox Animation and Blue Sky, the film was produced by Walt Disney Pictures, with the animation being outsourced to Bardel Entertainment.
 Manny, Ellie, Sid, and Diego appear in the film as supporting characters.
-Characters including Scrat, Peaches, Julian, Shira, and Brooke are absent.
+Various prominent characters were absent from the film, including Scrat, Peaches, Julian, Shira, and Brooke.